maapteh/graphql-modules-app/README.md

 - Facebook watchman (only for development) [optional]
 - Get your free API key from [bol.com/documentatie/open-api](https://partnerblog.bol.com/documentatie/open-api).
 This is for the 'products' part, working on another part too where no key is needed. [optional]

+## ONLINE DEMO
+*Both Heroku containers spin down when no activity, please be patient.*
+[graphql-schiphol.herokuapp.com/](https://graphql-schiphol.herokuapp.com/product/9200000108974744) which points to the graphql endpoint at [graphql-server](https://graphql-server-schiphol.herokuapp.com/graphql).

 ## Sample query
-Here you will see detaloader taking care of eventually requesting two products from the API in one single call.
+[Here](https://graphql-server-schiphol.herokuapp.com/graphql) you will see detaloader taking care of eventually requesting two products from the API in one single call.
 ```
 {
   foo: getProduct(id:"9200000059381023") {